worldbank/dime-standards/README.md

 # DIME Standards

 This repository includes DIME's standards for high-quality research.
 In line with our standard for transparency, we are developing and version-controlling the standards on GitHub.
+This repository is maintained by the (DIME Analytics team) [https://www.worldbank.org/en/research/dime/data-and-analytics].

 ## Research Standards ##